 Emacs is a high level open source cross platform text editor.
-The first time you open emacs you might start typing and realize your text rolls right past the right margin of your editor frame and continues into nowhere.
+The first time you open Emacs you might start typing and realize your text rolls right past the right margin of your editor frame and continues into nowhere.
+For most users, wrapping text (or, soft wrap) is more visually appealing, and helps keep a natural flow.

 There are two ways to enable text wrapping in emacs: